-The church is open every day from 10am - 4pm, longer in the summer months.
-There is a leaflet on the church and a guide to our stained glass windows which can be borrowed or bought or downloaded at the bottom of this page.
-We are also happy to give group or individual guided tours by arrangement (phone 01926 810331).
-There are photos of some of the things you can see on our Explore churches page https://www.explorechurches.org/church/all-saints-ladbroke
+We love to give group or individual guided tours by arrangement (phone 01926 810331). and there are photos of some of the things you can see on our Explore churches page https://www.explorechurches.org/church/all-saints-ladbroke

 The ecclesiastical parish of Ladbroke covers the civil parishes of Ladbroke, Hodnell, Chapel Ascote and Wills Pastures.
 The church building is Grade I listed, dating from the 12th century with many later additions and alterations.
 The use of contrasting layers of stone on the tower adds further interest to the building’s fine appearance and is complemented by the peaceful churchyard and quintessentially English setting.

 Ladbroke church was completely restored and refurbished in 1876 by Sir Gilbert Scott at a cost of £3,000, leaving the building in a sound condition for a hundred years.
-Then the tower became unsafe to such an extent that the bells could not be rung until the spire and the top of the tower had been dismantled and rebuilt.
-This work was completed in with funds collected from many sources.
+Then the tower became unsafe to such an extent that the bells could not be rung until the top of the spire had been dismantled and rebuilt and major repairs made to the top of the tower.
 The five bells, which date from the 15th to 19th centuries, are rung regularly.

 Among the fine stained glass windows is the magnificent East Window behind the altar which depicts Christ on his throne and All Saints, approximately 90 of them.
-Each panel has a group such as warriors, hermits,martyrs, virgins, bishops or royal saints plus there is one of old testament characters.The group at the centre of the bottom of the window are unknown saints: prisoners, orphans, a widow, beggar, artist, soldier, pilgrim, farmer and a workman with his bag of tools.More recent additions to the church include the Royal Arms, high on the nave (1985), a bookcase in English Oak (1993), much to the relief of the female congregation mains water and a toilet (2002) and a wide oak shelf over the pew near the pantry (2012) which is invaluable when we serve refreshments, a set of hand-made kneelers for the congregation in their pews, many of them dedicated, donated by the Friends of Ladbroke Church and three fine needlework, altar kneelers whose design reflects one of the patterns in the floor tiles before the altar.
-Both of our two processional banners have been restored by the Straford on Avon NADFAS textile conservation volunteers recently and are worthy of a close look.
+Each panel has a group such as warriors, hermits,martyrs, virgins, bishops or royal saints plus there is one of old testament characters.The group at the centre of the bottom of the window are unknown saints: prisoners, orphans, a widow, beggar, artist, soldier, pilgrim, farmer and a workman with his bag of tools.More recent additions to the church include the Royal Arms, high on the nave (1985), a bookcase in English Oak (1993), much to the relief of the female congregation mains water and a toilet (2002) and a wide oak shelf over the pew near the pantry (2012) which is invaluable when we serve refreshments.
+There are a set of hand-made kneelers for the congregation in their pews, many of them dedicated, donated by the Friends of Ladbroke Church and three fine needlework, altar kneelers whose design reflects one of the patterns in the floor tiles before the altar.
+Both of our two processional banners have been restored by the Straford-upon- Avon NADFAS textile conservation volunteers recently and are worthy of a close look.

 The first recorded Rector of Ladbroke was a Ralph de Lodbrok, 1290-1298, and the Rev. Canon Fishley (1960-1976) was the last of a long line of Rectors, although he continued the care of the Parish as Honorary Priest-in-Charge until 1983.
-In that year, the Benefices, but not the parishes, of Harbury and Ladbroke were united and the Rev. Canon A.S.B.
+In that year, the benefice of Harbury and Ladbroke was formed and the Rev. Canon A.S.B.
 Rowe became the first Rector of Harbury and Ladbroke.
-He was followed in 1993 by Rev. Roy Brown and Rev Craig Groocock in 2008 and Rev Andy Batchelor in 2020.
+He was followed Rev. Roy Brown in 1993, Rev Craig Groocock in 2008 and Rev Andy Batchelor in 2020.

 All Saints’ Church is used for services, weddings, christenings and funerals.
 It also provides the venue for special events such as village festivals, concerts and local exhibitions, including Heritage Open Days, the second weekend in September each year.